oconnojb/trick-tracker/for_next_time.md

-  x-home page (links to login or signup) -or- redirect '/dogs' if logged_in? x-sign up x-log in
+  x-home page (links to login or signup) -or- redirect '/dogs' if logged_in? x-sign up x-log in x-edit my info
-  -edit my info
   -delete my account (and all assc data in database)

   [] dog_controller
   Cx- adopt a new dog
   Rx- show all of my dogs
   Rx- show one specific dog (-x-name slug?)
-  U- edit an existing dog
+  Ux- edit an existing dog
   D- delete an existing dog

-  [] trick_controller
+  [x] trick_controller
   Cx- create a new trick
   Rx- show all of the tricks that i have taught at least one dog Rx- show the details of one specific trick
-  U- edit an existing trick's details
+  (U- edit an existing trick's details) - not going to do Ux- add a trick to a dogs rep
-  D- delete an existing trick
+  Dx- delete an existing trick from a dogs rep x- cannot edit or delete tricks, all users pull from the same database